Cryliss/comp-440/README.md

   source env/bin/activate
   ```

-2. Navigate to your project directory and install dependencies:
+2. Navigate to your project directory `server` and install dependencies:

   ```bash
   cd YOUR_PROJECT_PATH